gokhalen/fypy/README.md

 Other Notes:
 1) To checkout specific tag, first clone the repo and then "git checkout <tagname>" e.g. "git checkout v1.0"

+2) Tags are added with:
+      git tag -a v1.0 -m "Before Parallel Development"

+      -a means annotated
+      -m means annotation (probably)